 Improving Your Candidacy

 If you are unable to receive implants due to gum disease, Dr. Kohler can perform a periodontal cleaning to remove pockets of infection.
 Patients with insufficient bone density can also improve their candidacy by receiving a bone graft.
-Finally, patients with compromised jawbone health may qualify for mini-implants, which can be supported using a smaller area of bone.
+Lastly, many patients may qualify for mini implants due to their compromised jawbone health

 Welcome to Our Dental Family